Kilian/postcss-dutch-stylesheets/README.md

 ## Contributing

-`postcss-ditch-stylesheets` has only a subset of CSS and needs your help to add more Dutch properties and values.
+`postcss-dutch-stylesheets` has only a subset of CSS and needs your help to add more Dutch properties and values.

 ## Changelog